-The Student Fact template from PIMS, together with the May 31 student snapshot, will inform calculations provided by LEAs.
+The Student Fact template from PIMS, together with the ESSA Student Snapshot, will inform calculations provided by LEAs.
 School entities are responsible for reporting individual student data into PIMS, Field 10, to verify the career readiness benchmark was met by each individual student by the end of grades 5, 8, and 11.

 Schools are reminded that during statewide assessment monitoring visits, monitors may request documentation to verify the data reported.
 Examples of appropriate documentation may include student portfolios and/or graded student artifacts resulting from classroom instruction and records of student data.